sass/sass/README.md

   * Otherwise, add the member to the current module's collection of members.

+Note that the procedure defined above is not directly executed when encountering a `@forward` directive.
+To execute a `@forward` directive:

+* If the current module contains a `@use` directive with the same URI as the `@forward` directive and a `mixin` clause:

+  * If there are multiple `@use` directives with that URI, the `@forward` directive is malformed.
+This is true regardless of whether the additional `@use` directives have `mixin` declarations.

+  * Otherwise, do nothing.
+The module will be forwarded when the module is included.

+* Otherwise, [load](#loading-modules) the module for the directive's URI with the empty configuration.

+* Forward the loaded module.

 This forwards all members by default to reduce the churn and potential for errors when a new member gets added to a forwarded module.
 It's likely that most packages will already break up their definitions into many smaller modules which will all be forwarded, which makes the API definition explicit enough without requiring additional explicitness here.

+> **Design note:**
+>
+> There should definitely be a way to forward members from a configured module,
+> but I'm not sure whether this is the best way to do it.
+It weirds me out that
+> an identical `@forward` declaration can mean different things based on `@use`
+> directives around it.
+But I haven't come up with a better alternative.

 ### Module Mixins